 Urinary and bowel complications such as bladder dysfunction, increase risk of urinary tract infection, and poor bowel control.

-Spasticity is characterized by painful muscle spasms, the poor tone in soft muscles, and hyperreflexia.
+Spasticity is characterized by painful muscle spasms, poor tone in soft muscles, and hyperreflexia.

-Pain syndrome including the musculoskeletal pain and neuropathic pain.
+Pain syndrome including musculoskeletal pain and neuropathic pain.

-Pressure sores which may progress to cause infection and septicemia.
+Pressure sores may progress to cause infection and septicemia.